 Mr. Malik Talib is an entrepreneur, active corporate director, and engaged community volunteer.
 He is the Chief Executive of The Talmont Group, has practiced as a tax lawyer and worked as the CEO of a publicly traded company.
-Malik is currently Chairman of the Ismaili Leaders’ International Forum and for over 30 years, Malik has held a series of senior leadership and executive roles with the Ismaili Community and agencies of the Aga Khan Development Network, including recently as President of the Aga Khan Council for Canada, Director and Corporate Secretary of the Aga Khan Museum, and Member of the Global Centre for Pluralism corporation, a joint initiative of the Government of Canada and the Ismaili Imamat.
+Malik is currently Chairman of the Ismaili Leaders’ International Forum and for over 30 years, he has held a series of senior leadership and executive roles with the Ismaili Community and agencies of the Aga Khan Development Network, including recently as President of the Aga Khan Council for Canada, Director and Corporate Secretary of the Aga Khan Museum, and Member of the Global Centre for Pluralism corporation, a joint initiative of the Government of Canada and the Ismaili Imamat.
 In 2015, Malik was appointed by the Government of Canada to the position of Vice-Chair of the External Advisory Committee on Religious Freedoms reporting to the Minister of Foreign Affairs.
 He served as the youngest member of the B.C.
 Children’s Hospital Foundation and was on its executive for five years.
 He has served as a Chair of the United Way for the Lower Mainland Cabinet, Member on the Ad Hoc Advisory Council for the Premier of British Columbia, Board Member of the Vancouver Foundation, and Board Member of LIFT Philanthropy Partners.
 Malik has been a recipient of the Top 40 Under 40 Award by Business in Vancouver, named to the Power 50 list of Vancouver by Vancouver Magazine, and been a recipient of the Queen Elizabeth Golden Jubilee Medal and Senate 150th Anniversary Medal.
 He holds a Bachelor of Science degree from McGill University and a Bachelor of Laws degree from Osgoode Hall.
 Malik lives in Vancouver with his wife Shahzma and their three children, Kayla-Iman, Mikhail and Ali.

 Cynthia (Cindy) Caron Thorburn